 This includes moderating your speaking skills in addition to your reading and writing capabilities.
 Although these internal assessments are reasonably flexible at the school or college's discretion, they are still taken towards the end of the two-year study programme.

 It is thought that the amount of coursework for GCSE English will continue to reduce in the future, but until then you must be prepared to perform at your best in these situations.
 Dependent on your exam board, the outcome of your course will be determined by basing 60% of the grade on external exams and 40% on controlled assessments, or vice-versa.

 English Language courses at GCSE level are offered by a range of exam boards, including AQA, OCR, Edexcel, Eduqas and WJEC.
-The exact course you enrol on will be dependent on your school or college‘s preference, however teachers and tutors will be fully trained and equipped to teach you the content relevant to your syllabus.
+The exact course you enrol on will be dependent on your school or college's preference, however an teacher and English tutor will be fully trained and equipped to teach you the content relevant to your syllabus.